 Buena Vista The Sheriff

-This bold 2016 Sonoma County Red Wine is an authoritative blend of Petite Sirah, Cabernet Sauvignon, Grenache, Syrah, Petite Verdot, Mission and Cabernet Franc.
+###Notes form the Curator This bold 2018 Sonoma County Red Wine is an authoritative blend of Petite Sirah, Cabernet Sauvignon, Grenache, Syrah, Petite Verdot, Mission and Cabernet Franc.
 This robust wine opens with arresting aromas of black plum and cassis mingled with notes of brambleberry and star anise.
 Rich flavors of raspberry and blackberry are complemented with notes of dark chocolate and a touch of soft baking spice.
 Well-balanced acidity and polished tannins lead to a superbly long finish.

 Store unopened red wines in a cool, dry, and dark place safe from constant vibration.
 Keep your bottle horizontal in a wine rack or cellar to retain the moistness of the cork.
 The ideal temperature for storage is between 16 to 18°C. Once opened, a bottle will be good for 3 to 5 days standing upright in the refrigerator.